ChangHorng/react-info-site/README.md

 ## About The Project
-This project is using React to build a simple static React Information Website.<br/>
+This project is using React to build a simple static React Information Website with light mode and dark mode.<br/>
 [![React][React.js]][React-url]

 ## Getting Started